Colgate-Palmolive Company (CL) with a beta value of 0.47 appears to be a promising investment opportunity.

 Sponsored

-During the last 5-year period, the sales growth of Consumer Defensive Sector giant was 2.80%.
-Company’s average yearly earnings per share was noted -18.60% at the time writing.
+Consumer Defensive Sector giant saw their annual sales surged by 2.80% over the last five years.
+When this article was written, the company’s average yearly earnings per share was at -18.60%.
 With a float of $826.90 million, this company’s outstanding shares have now reached $836.80 million.

-Let’s determine the extent of company efficiency that accounts for 33800 employees.
-In terms of profitability, gross margin is +59.08, operating margin of +22.31, and the pretax margin is +17.72.
+The firm has a total of 33800 workers.
+Let’s measure their productivity.

 Colgate-Palmolive Company (CL) Breakdown of a Key Holders of the stock

-A key investor’s attitude towards the stock of the Household & Personal Products industry is another important factor to consider.
-The insider ownership of Colgate-Palmolive Company is 0.10%, while institutional ownership is 81.90%.
+Also, it is sometimes useful to examine the sentiment of large-scale investors toward Colgate-Palmolive Company stocks.
+The insider ownership of Colgate-Palmolive Company is 0.10%, while institutional ownership is 81.50%.
 The most recent insider transaction that took place on Aug 04, was worth 2,007,176.
 In this transaction CLO and Secretary of this company sold 24,703 shares at a rate of $81.25, taking the stock ownership to the 48,163 shares.
 Before that another transaction happened on Aug 04, when Company’s Chairman, President & CEO sold 51,665 for $81.27, making the entire transaction worth $4,198,897.
 This insider now owns 221,790 shares in total.

 Colgate-Palmolive Company (CL) Recent Fiscal highlights

-If we go through the results of last quarter, which was made public on 3/30/2022, the company posted $0.74 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $0.74) by $0.
-This company achieved a net margin of +12.43 while generating a return on equity of 320.41.
+Going through the last 3-months fiscal report unveiled on the 3/30/2022, it has been observed that the corporation posted $0.74 earnings per share (EPS) during the time that was better than consensus figure (set at $0.74) by $0.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.76 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -18.60% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 3.93% during the next five years compared to -1.20% drop over the previous five years of trading.